Providing a new access point for environmental data

 Features of OneStop

 OneStop does not replace other web portals for NOAA data but creates a user-oriented point of access.
-OneStop is designed to expand the number of potential users with an experience tailored to the user, utilizing standardized datasets.
-Government, academic, and private sectors rely on NCEI data for a variety of needs related to commercial and public pursuits.
+OneStop is designed to expand the number of potential users with an experience tailored to the user, utilizing NOAA’s vast collection of environmental datasets.
+Government, academic, and private sectors rely on NCEI data for a variety of needs related to public and commercial pursuits.

 One major feature of the new data access portal is a search engine geared to promote relevant discovery of data at faster speeds.
-The look and functionality of the new portal adheres to contemporary web design.
-OneStop can also be used on a smartphone.
+The look and functionality of the new portal adhere to current web design standards.
+OneStop can also be used on a smartphone and is fully accessible for people with disabilities.